Great Wall Trekking

 The last part of our hike is all the way uphill again.
 We pass the General Tower with its intoxicating views over miles and miles of Great Wall as we make our way to the last of the 67 watchtowers of the Jinshanling Great Wall.
 We visit 4 more towers of the Simatai Great Wall and take a last spectacular picture of the Fairy tower, the highest tower on the Simatai Great wall.

 A small trail through the forest will bring us to the end of the valley.
 An excellent lunch will fill our hungry stomachs and a few beers will quench our thirst.
-After lunch, we can have a nap in the van while our faithful driver brings us back to our meeting point in Beijing around 6 to 7 pm.
+After a late lunch

 Planning a trip ahead or want a private tour?